About us

 During our meetings we practice guided meditation, walking meditation and silent sitting meditation.
 We also share readings from a range of Buddhist teachers.
 There is an opportunity for “mindful speaking” in which we communicate with compassionate listening and loving speech.
 (See Our practice evening pages for more details of what we do).
 Our meetings finish at 9:30pm.

-Where we meet
+Where and when we meet

 New members